Blood loss; Open injury bleeding

 - If you need to make a tourniquet, use bandages 2 to 4 inches (5 to 10 cm) wide and wrap them around the limb several times.
 Tie a half or square knot, leaving loose ends long enough to tie another knot.
 A stick or a stiff rod should be placed between the two knots.
 Twist the stick until the bandage is tight enough to stop the bleeding and then secure it in place.

-- Write down or remember the time when the tourniquet was applied.
+- If at all possible, always write down the time when the tourniquet was applied.
+If this is not possible, then you must remember the time.
 Tell this to medical responders.
 (Keeping a tourniquet on for too long can injure the nerves and tissues.)

 DO NOT peek at a wound to see if the bleeding is stopping.
 The less a wound is disturbed, the more likely it is that you will be able to control the bleeding.